andrewbrooke/Overwatch-Discord-Stats-Bot/README.md

 # Overwatch-Discord-Stats-Bot

 This is a Discord Bot built using DiscordJS.
-It retrieves a user's competitive statistics for Overwatch and returns them in a Discord server.
+It retrieves a user's statistics for Overwatch and returns them in a Discord server.

 Since I am not hosting this bot anywhere, you will need to set up your own application on discord to add it to your own server.